Rolling In The Deep chords

 - I have used 'normal chords' on the song chart just in case you want to play it differently, and for beginners who may find the above a little confusing.

 - The eighth-note/quaver rest in front of chords in each verse means that you play the chord just behind the beat by an eighth or quaver beat.
 If we count the time of every bar as 1 & 2 & 3 & 4 & , instead of strumming the chord on the first beat or 1, we strum the chord on the 2nd half of the first beat, which is on the & of 1&.
 If you listen carefully, you can hear this and also see it in action on the video.
 (PS.
-The rests don't appear in Microsoft Edge & Safari, showing up as little squares.
-They work nicely in Chrome & Firefox.
+The rests don't appear in some of the older browsers, showing up as little squares.
+They work nicely the latest browsers.
 Some older phones & tablets also show squares.)

 - The squiggly line at the end of certain lines in the verses represents a glissando, which simply means glide or slide from one chord to the next.
 Here, we slide from the F# to the A while still playing down-strokes on each chord.
 Just listen and watch the guitarist on the video.
 (PS.
 The glissandos don't appear in certain browsers and devices as above.)